shamim1258/Shamim/Technology/Python/base.md

    -  Objects
       -  The object is an entity that has a state and behavior associated with it.
    -  Polymorphism
+      -  This is a concept which is one function or method can take more than one form mean function can take behaives different based on different arguments passed.
+      -  Example `print(1 + 2)` and `print('1' + '2')`
    -  Encapsulation
    -  Inheritance
    -  Data Abstraction